What Is Adware Round Tripping ?

 - Collecting User Data

 Another use of adware round-tripping is to collect the users' data by storing their information like email address, contact details, browsing history, shopping preferences, and more in the cookies injected via Adware round-tripping.
-Affiliates collect user information and use it for purposes other than specified results in a breach of user data policy and poor customer experience.
+Affiliates collect user information and use it for purposes other than specified resulting in a breach of user data policy and poor customer experience.

 - Tracking browser history